-- Cut out the two provided signs and make two circles on the floor with the hoops or rope. - Place one of the signs in each circle so each circle represents either a green-lidded refuse bin or a yellow-lidded recycling bin. - Place items that can and cannot be recycled in a mixed pile on the floor. - Sit children in a half circle.
+- Cut out the two provided signs and make two circles on the floor with the hoops or rope. - Place one of the signs in each circle so each circle represents either a red-lidded general waste bin or a yellow-lidded recycling bin. - Place items that can and cannot be recycled in a mixed pile on the floor. - Sit children in a half circle.